jtescher/jtescher.github.io/_drafts/improve-your-dev-environment-with-vagrant.md

 An excellent solution to this problem is to use [Vagrant](https://docs.vagrantup.com) to isolate dependencies and their configuration into a single disposable, consistent environment that can be created and destroyed with a single command.
-In tis post I will show you how the required current versions of Ruby and PostgreSQL for example can be added and configured easily to produce a single easily reproducible and isolated environment using Vagrant.
+In this post I will show you how the required current versions of Ruby and PostgreSQL can be added and configured easily to produce a single easily-reproducible and isolated environment using Vagrant.

 All code for this post can be found at [github.com/jtescher/vagrant-rails](https://github.com/jtescher/vagrant-rails).